Crime Alert Bulletin 2024-01 Forcible Touching

 In compliance with the provisions of the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, SUNY Cortland is giving notice of a forcible touching incident that occurred on campus.

-Reported Offense: A campus community member reported a forcible touching incident that occurred on September 04, 2023.
-The incident took place in a residence hall on campus.
+Reported Offense: A person reported a forcible touching incident that occurred on November 01, 2025.
+The incident took place in a residence hall.

 Perpetrator(s): The perpetrator was known to the reporting individual prior to the incident.

-It is the institution's responsibility to make the campus community aware that the incident took place.
+The institution is responsible for informing the campus community that the incident occurred.
 The incident was reported to the Title IX Office.

 Remember, sexual assault is never the fault of the victim.
 While nothing is failsafe, here are some suggestions everyone may want to consider: